teodimache/etlbox/ETLBoxDocu/articles/overview_controlflow.md

 }
 ```

+### RowCount with Control Flow Tasks

+Now let's have a look how to make a row count with the Control Flow Tasks library.

-## Set up a connection
+First, we need to setup a connection
 With Control Flow Task you only have to set up your database connection string once, like this:

 ```C#
 ControlFlow.CurrentDbConnection = new SqlConnectionManager(new ConnectionString("Data Source=.; Database=Sample; Integrated Security=SSPI""));
 ```

 *The connection will be stored in a static property and used by all subsequent tasks if no other connection is passed when a tasks is executed.*

-## Using the RowCountTask

 Now you can use a `RowCountTask` to query the number of rows within a table with only one line.

 ```C#
 int count = RowCountTask.Count("dbo.tbl");
 ```

 Internally, an ADO.NET connection is opened up (the default ADO.NET connection pooling is used) and a `select count(*) from dbo.tbl` is executed on the database.
 The result is return from the RowCountTask.

-## Using the instances
+### Using the instances

 [!NOTE]
 <For every Control Flow Tasks, there are static accessors to simplify the use of the tasks.
 In order to have access to all functionalities of a task, sometime you
 have to create a new instance of the task object.>